The Serenity Prayer for Nicotine Users

 As nicotine users, we cannot change our craving for nicotine, but even if we can't change the craving for nicotine, we can accept it.
 The truth is that until we can accept our craving for nicotine, we will not stop the repetitive behavior.
 Using some form of a nicotine delivery system is what we will do if we decide we cannot accept the craving.

 It’s that simple.
-If, for example, you are a cigarette smoker and you will not accept the craving, then you will surely light a cigarette.
-Or maybe you will have “one puff” or “one pinch” if you chew to get you through, but even one puff or one pinch is not accepting the things that you cannot change.
+If, for example, you are a nicotine user and you will not accept the craving, then you will surely light a cigarette, vape or use nicotine in some form.
+Maybe you will have “one puff” or “one pinch” if you chew to get you through, but even one puff or one pinch is not accepting the things that you cannot change.

 Accepting the craving does not mean we want the craving or like it.
 Accepting it means, first, recognizing the craving for what it is: a strong desire, physical and psychological, not a real need, for nicotine.
 That’s all.
 We do not fight the craving; rather we look at it, letting it be, not getting panic stricken or feeling sorry for ourselves, but saying, “Yes, I really am craving nicotine right now.”